nathtiekk/tp/docs/UserGuide.md

 <box type="warning" seamless>

-**Warning: Duplicate Names**
+**Warning: Duplicate Entries**

-If you edit a person's name to one that already exists:
+A person is considered a duplicate if the edit would result in:
+* The same policy number as another person, OR
+* The same name and email as another person, OR
+* The same name and phone number as another person

+If your edit would create any of these duplicate conditions:
-* An error message will be shown
+* An error message will be shown indicating which condition was matched
-* The person will not be edited
+* The edit will not be applied
-* Consider adding a unique identifier (e.g., middle name or initial) to distinguish between clients with the same name
+* You should modify your edit to ensure the result is unique
 </box>

 Examples: